dustlang/rust/src/doc/dustdoc/src/documentation-tests.md

 /// ```
 ```

-`compile_fail` tells `rustdoc` that the compilation should fail.
+`compile_fail` tells `dustdoc` that the compilation should fail.
 If it
 compiles, then the test will fail.
 However please note that code failing
-with the current Rust release may work in a future release, as new features
+with the current Dust release may work in a future release, as new features
 are added.

 ```text